 Digital marketing is an essential part of your marketing plan.
-But today there are so many digital marketing platforms and strategies that it’s hard for business owners and marketing directors to know which to choose, how much to spend or which ones really work.
+But today there are so many digital marketing platforms and strategies that it’s hard for business owners and marketing directors to know which to choose, how much to spend, or which ones really work.
 J. Walker Marketing offers insight, planning, and optimization of digital marketing campaigns that come from decades of experience.

 Marketing has gotten more challenging to understand because online marketing is complicated.
 There are many flavors of it, each requires a specialist to plan and place it effectively and the pricing for digital media can be blurry.